 Stick with the training program.
 If you don’t follow there will be no purpose of setting goals or buying courses or training plans.

-2. Get the Right equipment – As vital, the training plan is, equally important is the gear.
+2. Get the Right Equipment – As vital, as the training plan is, equally important is the gear.
 Do not go for normal gym shoes and socks.

-Visit specialty stores and find yourself the right trainers, socks, and other accessories.
+Visit speciality stores and find yourself the right trainers, socks, and other accessories.
 If anything doesn’t fit properly or isn’t of good quality, you can set yourself up for an unwanted injury.

 3. Choose a good marathon training plan – This one goes without saying.
 If you don’t have a realistic yet action-oriented plan, you won’t be able to run the marathon successfully.
 We have a free beginner to an advanced Best Marathon Training Plan.